-This course focuses on exploring the uses of media and technology in the classroom.
-The course addresses the development of media literacy skills There is a focus on Macintosh computer based exploration with interactive media applicable to the art classroom.
-There is an open lab component to this course offering hands on experience in available technologies.
-Multimedia integrated arts presentations will be developed for field testing in K-12 classrooms.
+This course focuses on supplementing classroom practice through exploration of the use of media and technology and addresses the development of media literacy skills to utilize media as a tool to enhance content in the art classroom.
+There is an open lab component to this course offering hands-on experience in available technologies.
+Multi-media integrated arts presentations will be developed for field testing in K-12 classrooms.

-ART 521: Topics: Dimensions in Art
+ART 521: Dimensions in Art

-There are three topic areas: Art & Ethnicity, Art & Society, and Art, Past & Present.
-The courses will be rotated so that each is taught once every three years.
-Topics of seminars and the focus of studio strategies are based on current concerns in the visual art profession such as multiculturalism and reaching diverse audiences and student populations.
+This course explores the types of cultural and personal forces that form visual art and in turn shape diverse cultures of past and present societies.
+This global understanding will provide context for the candidates' own practice and content knowledge for teaching in the K-12 visual art classroom.
+Issues in contemporary art and cultural contributions of past societies will be explored.
+Topics of seminars and the focus of studio strategies are based on current concerns in the visual art profession.
 Focus is placed on developing an understanding of the types of cultural and personal forces that form visual art and in turn shape diverse cultures of past and present societies.